 Attorney General Rutledge created the mobile office initiative during her first year in office to make the office accessible to everyone, particularly to those who live outside the capital city.
 In both 2015 and 2016, office hours were held in all 75 counties assisting nearly 1,300 Arkansans.

 The Attorney General Mobile Offices assist constituents with consumer related issues in filing consumer complaints against scam artists.
 Staff will also be available to answer questions about the office and the other services it offers to constituents.
 Rutledge believes there is no issue too small for her staff to have a face-to-face conversation.

-Rutledge expanded the services offered at mobile offices to include Prescription Drug Take Back boxes.
-Rutledge is partnering with local law enforcement agencies across the State who will handle a secure box and properly dispose of the prescriptions collected.
+Rutledge continues her partnership that began in 2016 with local law enforcement across the State to offer prescription drug take back boxes.
+Law enforcement will be at all mobile offices to handle a secure box and properly dispose of the prescriptions collected.
 Rutledge encourages Arkansans to bring their old, unused or expired prescription medications to an upcoming mobile office.

 For more information about services provided by the Attorney General’s office, visit ArkansasAG.gov or call (501) 682-2007.
 Rutledge can also be found on Facebook at facebook.com/AGLeslieRutledge and on Twitter at twitter.com/AGRutledge.

 Thursday, March 2

 Newport, AR 72112